nadinekuo/www/about/releases/ET_2020_05_announcement.md

 The Einstein Toolkit is primarily supported by NSF 1550551/1550461/1550436/1550514 (Einstein Toolkit Community Integration and Data Exploration).

-The Einstein Toolkit contains about 400 regression test cases.
+The Einstein Toolkit contains about 300 regression test cases.
 On a large portion of the tested machines, almost all of these tests pass, using both MPI and OpenMP parallelization.

 The changes between this and the previous release include:

 ## Larger changes since last release

-* The Fishbone Moncrief Initial Data thorn (FishboneMoncriefID) thorn has been added to the `WVUThorns` arrangement
-    - This thorn solves the equations originally posed by [Fishbone & Moncrief](https://ui.adsabs.harvard.edu/abs/1976ApJ...207..962F/abstract), describing a non-self-gravitating equilibrium disk of matter orbiting a spinning black hole in standard (spherical) Kerr-Schild coordinates.
-When the disk is seeded with initially dynamically unimportant poloidal magnetic fields, dramatic magnetic instabilities occur during the subsequent evolution, launching ultrarelativistic jets.
-Thus the Fishbone-Moncrief solution provides a standard testbed for GRMHD accretion disk codes.
-    - From a code perspective, FishboneMoncriefID is notable in that it is the first ETK thorn entirely written and documented within pedagogical Jupyter notebooks.
-In these notebooks, the Fishbone-Moncrief equations are converted from Einstein-like notation into optimized C code using [NRPy+](https://github.com/zachetienne/nrpytutorial), a Kranc analogue depending only on Python and its open-source [SymPy](https://sympy.org) computer algebra software.
-* The inclusion of the SelfForce-1D code in the Einstein Toolkit as the first non-Cactus code in the toolkit.
-    - Evolves the sourced scalar wave equation on a Schwarzschild spacetime using the effective source approach to point particles.
-    - The wave equation is decomposed into spherical harmonics and the resulting 1+1 dimensional equations are discretized in the radial direction using the discontinuous Galerkin method.
-* Update hwloc to 1.11.12
-* Groups of vectors of vectors are now handled properly by RotatingSymmetry90 and RotatingSymmetry180
-* Compilation of PAPI is faster and produces fewer warnings
+* **PRESYNC** Steven R. Brandt, Samuel Cupp: please add somethine here
+* **Baikal** Zachariah Etienne: please add something here
+* other changes

-## How to upgrade from Proca (ET_2019_03)
+## How to upgrade from Mayer (ET_2019_10)

 To upgrade from the previous release, use GetComponents with the new thornlist to check out the new version.

 See the Download page ([http://einsteintoolkit.org/download.html](http://einsteintoolkit.org/download.html)) on the Einstein Toolkit website for download instructions.

-As the SelfForce-1D code was not present in the previous release, there is no need to upgrade.
-Just follow the download instructions.
+The SelfForce-1D code uses as single git repository, thus using `git pull ; git checkout ET_2020_05` will update the code.

 ## Machine notes